Pat Benatar Biography

 Her impressive performance and outstanding singing talent earned her a contract with ‘Chrysalis Records’ in 1977.
 Immediately thereafter, she met Neil Geraldo, a rock guitarist whose guitaring skills gave her the exact sound she'd been looking for.

 In 1979, she released her debut album ‘In The Heat of the Night’ with assistance from Geraldo.
-The album became a major hit with two of its singles, ‘Heartbroken’ and ‘I Need a Lover,’ becoming enormous success.
-The album achieved a multi-platinum status.
+The album became a major hit with two of its singles, ‘Heartbroken’ and ‘I Need a Lover,’ becoming an enormous success.
+The album achieved multi-platinum status.

 The ravishing success of her debut album led her to release her ‘Grammy’ award-winning album ‘Crimes of Passion’ in 1980.
 The album became an overnight sensation and achieved platinum status, thus cementing her position as a rock singer.
-The singles ‘Hit Me With Your Best Shot,’ ‘Treat me Right,’ and ‘You Better Run’ were major chartbusters.
+The singles ‘Hit Me With Your Best Shot,’ ‘Treat Me Right,’ and ‘You Better Run’ were major chartbusters.

 Banking on the success of her first two albums, she released ‘Precious Time,’ her third album, in July 1981.
 It replicated the success of its predecessors by topping the charts, thus becoming her third successful album.
 It achieved platinum status with singles, such as ‘Fire and Ice’ and ‘Promises in the Dark’ becoming major hits.